martinvonz/jj/README.md

 ### The working copy is automatically committed

+Jujutsu uses a real commit to represent the working copy.
+Checking out a commit results a new working-copy commit on top of the target commit.
+Almost all commands automatically amend the working-copy commit.

-Almost all Jujutsu commands automatically commit the working copy.
-That means that commands never fail because the working copy is dirty (no "error: Your local changes to the following files..."), and there is no need for `git stash`.
+The working-copy being a commit means that commands never fail because the working copy is dirty (no "error: Your local changes to the following files..."), and there is no need for `git stash`.
-You also get an automatic backup of the working copy whenever you run a command.
 Also, because the working copy is a commit, commands work the same way on the working-copy commit as on any other commit, so you can set the commit message before you're done with the changes.

 <img src="demos/working_copy.png" />